 The court can adjust the amount of support based on other factors, such as the intentional underemployment of the parent to avoid the obligation, the special needs of the child, reasonable special expenses (such as education).
 The guideline amount is considered the minimum amount that the parent could pay from his or her income to provide for the basic needs of the child so the court will not increase the amount of support merely because the parent with primary conservatorship has a higher standard of living or would like to spend more money on the children.

-Child support enforcement in Fort Worth and Dallas
+Child support enforcement in Fort Worth and Dallas, Texas

 Child support is a court-ordered obligation.
 It carries the enforcement powers of the court, including ordering employers and financial institutions to release funds or garnish wages to satisfy child support, criminal sanctions for failure to pay and the ability to carry the obligation to other states for judicial enforcement in other parts of the country.
 Although the most common method of enforcement is to garnish wages it is not always the most effective way to make sure the parent is providing the required support to your children.
-Fort Worth divorce attorney Adam Kielich can help you construct an effective plan to make sure your children receive the support they need.
-Visit this page to learn more about his child support enforcement services.
+Visit this page to learn more about child support enforcement services.

-Child support modification in Dallas and Fort Worth
+Child support modification in Dallas and Fort Worth, Texas

 Visitation and child support in Texas